varasys/zfsync/README.md

 There is a script called `inittest.sh` which creates two file based zpools (source and target) which were used during the testing and development of this script.
 These are included in case any users want to use it to test out `zfsync` functionality.
 Normally `zfsync` would be used to mirror datasets between two different hosts, but for testing and experimenting it will work with 'localhost' as the remote backup server.

+## TODO

+[ ] implement hooks (ie. such as a post-receive hook to allow backups to be cascaded to other backups for redundancy); this is trivial to implement, but I want to get more experience using the basic script first to make sure it meets all the basic needs
+[ ] implement pruning; this is non-trivial and there are lots of different use cases (laptop => backup server wants to prune more on the backup server; but production server to backup server wants to prune more on the production server for example) - I expect this is probably best implemented in a separate script which can be called from hooks in `zfsync`